d6lts/gradebook/README.txt

    and students who will be using the gradebook.
 This is done through the Drupal administration menu (User Management >> Roles)

    a.
-The Gradebook module provides 'admin gradebook' permissions.
-This permission is
+The Gradebook module provides 'admin gradebook', 'access gradebook', and 'attach files
-      necessary to allow a user to add, edit, and view gradebooks from the administration page (admin/gradebook/gradebook).
+      to gradebook'  permissions.
+The 'admin gradebook' permission is necessary to allow a user to add, edit, and view gradebooks from the administration page (admin/gradebook/gradebook).
 Its also needed for assigning gradebook students and teachers to the available Drupal roles, as well as for general gradebook settings.
+      'access gradebook' is needed to allow any user to view the gradebook.
+This can be used to keep the gradebook hidden from anonymous, for example.
+Finally, the 'attach files...' permission allows specific Drupal roles permission to attach files, whether they are teachers, administrators, students or whatever you like.
+Note that for teachers and students, its more convenient to grant this permission from the Gradebook Settings page at Administer >> Gradebook >> Gradebooks >> Settings  (admin/gradebook/gradebook/settings).

    b.
 The Gradebook API modeule provides 'admin gradebook api' permissions.
 This permissions
       allows the user to configure the gradebook module, determining what content types are